ChristineKitchens/UFOs/README.md

 # UFOs
-Use Javascript and HTML to make a dynamic webpage containing UFO sighting information.

 ## Overview
-The following project is part of a mock assignment using Javascript and HTML to make a dynamic webpage containing UFO sighting information.
-The client requested a webpage to feature their article on UFO sitings and a dynamic table of sitings that users can view and filter according to their criteria.
+The following project is part of a mock client assignment using Javascript and HTML to make a dynamic webpage containing UFO sighting information.
+The client requested a webpage to 1) feature their article on UFO sightings and 2) a dynamic table of sitings that users can view and filter according to their criteria.
 Filter criteria include the following:

 - Date (1/1/2010-1/13/2010)
 - City